IanZaripov/A-console-application-for-working-with-BMP-files./README.md

 # A console application for working with BMP files
 ____
-## Технические требования:
+## OVERVIEW:
-Создаётся класс, который читает формат BMP (24 или 32 бита, другие форматы не нужны) и выводит в консоль двумя разными символами два цвета: черный RGB(0, 0, 0) и белый (фон) RGB(255, 255, 255). На вход должны подаваться только картинки содержащие 2 эти цвета, небольшого размера. Для чтения BMP файла используется STL библиотека . При запуске приложения оно запрашивает полный путь / имя входного BMP файла:Enter input BMP file name: 1.bmp После отображения картинки в консоли приложение рисует на этой картинке Х (крест), с помощью функции рисования линии, которая рисует по двум точкам (x1, y1), (x2, y2). И модифицированная картинка опять выводится в консоль, а потом сохраняется в новый BMP файл (тоже запрашивается его имя).
+A class is being created that reads the BMP format (24 or 32 bits, no other formats are needed) and outputs two colors to the console in two different characters: black RGB(0, 0, 0) and white (background) RGB(255, 255, 255).
+Only pictures containing these two colors, small in size, should be submitted to the entrance.
+The STL library is used to read the BMP file.
+When the application is launched, it requests the full path/name of the input BMP file.:Enter input BMP file name: 1.bmp After displaying the image in the console, the application draws an X (cross) on this image using the line drawing function, which draws at two points (x1, y1), (x2, y2).
+And the modified image is output to the console again, and then saved to a new BMP file (its name is also requested).
 ____

-### Для сборки проекта:
+### BUILDING AND RUNNING THE APP:
+Build the project using the following 4-line script:

 + mkdir build
 + cd build
-+ cmake..
++ cmake ..
 + cmake --build .
+Then for running the app:
++ cd Debug
-+ Debug\bmp_processor.exe
++ bmp_proccessor.exe
+____

+#### Screenshots
 ![Image](https://github.com/user-attachments/assets/c68fa8b1-3113-47e2-b858-9f987df6ac2e)
 ![Image](https://github.com/user-attachments/assets/0148e137-7b41-4750-af11-443b7ae181d7)